CapricanDRJ/witchers_shakespeare/index.md

 **[Minos]**

-Where Watchers stood, proud towers now lie low,
+Where Witchers stood, proud towers now lie low,

 A testament to treachery's cruel blow.